 Professional Teeth Whitening – In office

-At Mount Pleasant Dental believe in office teeth whitening with a professional dentist is the most effective way and safest way to whiten your teeth.
+At Mount Pleasant Dental we believe teeth whitening with a professional dentist is the most effective way and safest way to whiten your teeth.
 We are proud to offer 2 types of in-office teeth whitening options, they include;

 Zoom WhiteSpeed is the number one requested in-office teeth whitening in Australia.
-Once your dental hygienist sets up, it is a 45-minute whitening process that uses a high strength Hydrogen Peroxide gel which is activated by a Zoom LED Lamp.
-It whitens up to eight shades and provides up to 50% better results.
+Once your dental hygienist sets up, it is a 60-minute whitening process that uses a high strength Hydrogen Peroxide gel which is activated by a Zoom LED Lamp.

-Pola Office Plus is a 30-minute bleaching session uses a high strength Hydrogen Peroxide gel which is activated by a violet light lamp.
+Pola Office Plus is a 40-minute bleaching session uses a high strength Hydrogen Peroxide gel which is activated by a violet light lamp.

-Pola Office Plus boasts that it is a low sensitivity, designed to protect your dental nerves reducing the likelihood of irritation, burning or pain.
+Pola Office Plus boasts that it is a low sensitivity.
 This option for those who are wanting the quick and sensitive in-office whitening.
-It contains potassium nitrate which acts as a desensitiser.

 Teeth Whitening at home options